vmware-archive/hillview/docs/userManual.md

 pixels wide and the number of data points that falls within each patch is counted.
 The number of values that falls within each patch is displayed as a heatmap, where the color intensity indicates the number of points.
+The mapping between the color intensity and the count could be in log scale if the range is large or linear if the range is smaller.
+Next to the mouse an overlay box displays the x value, the y value and the count.
 A heatmap where the Y axis is not categorical will also display a line that gives the best [linear regression](https://en.wikipedia.org/wiki/Linear_regression).  between the values in the two columns.